7 Key B2C Marketing Trends for 2021

-Some brands are even starting to target so-called “nano influencers”.
+So some brands are even starting to target so-called “nano influencers”.

 Nano influencers include people with 1,000 - 10,000 followers.
 Again, a single influencer marketing campaign with a nano influencer probably won’t move the needle.
-But combining several of them can often lead to better results vs. a single sponsored post on a highly-influential account.
+But combining several of them can often lead to better results vs. a single sponsored post on a highly influential account.

 2. TikTok Ads Make Inroads

 Not surprisingly, marketers in the B2C space have taken notice.
 Many have set up TikTok accounts themselves.
 But more and more brands are testing out TikTok’s relatively new advertising platform.

 Even though TikTok ads are new, they offer a lot of the standard features you’d expect in a social ad platform.